ScilifelabDataCentre/Anubis/anubis/documentation.md

 - The number of your unsubmitted proposals is displayed on a yellow background in the top menu.
 If there is no such yellow marker, your proposals, if any, have all been submitted.
-- To list all your proposals, click the item "My proposals" in the top menu.
+- To list all your proposals, click the item **My proposals** in the top menu.
 If there is no such item, then you have no proposals.

 ## Instructions for reviewers